sensu/sensu-alpha-documentation/06-checks-and-assets.md

 ```sh
 sensuctl check delete check-disk
 ```

+**STDIN** - set this to true when creating a check interactively, or by passing --stdin to tell the agent to pass the event to your check via STDIN at runtime.

 **NOTE:** Due to Etcd performance limitations (see [FAQ](https://github.com/sensu/sensu-alpha-documentation/blob/master/97-FAQ.md "FAQ")) and general security features, the maximum http request body size is 512K bytes.